eliminmax/eambfc/README.md

 make PREFIX="$HOME/.local" install
 ```

-## Development process and Standards
+## Development Process and Standards

 I have a dev branch and a main branch.
 When I feel like it, and all of the tests
 pass, I merge the dev branch into the main branch.
 I work from multiple devices,